voipxp/testing/README.md

 done
 ```

-This will render a file with something like...
+That will create an index.js file with something like...

 ```
 import './a-service.js'